 1990 – Uruguayan centre-half Sebastián Coates was born in Montevideo.
 He signed from Nacional for £7m in August 2011, scoring twice in 24 games before joining Sunderland for £4m in July 2015 after a season there on loan.
 He played for Uruguay Under-20’s on his nineteenth birthday as they were beaten 3-1 by Brazil in their World Cup Finals Round of Sixteen encounter in Egypt.

 1995 – Reserves centre-back Lloyd Jones was born.
-He signed from his hometown club Plymouth Argyle in June 2011, turning pro in May 2013 after sitting on the bench in our Premiership visit to Fulham earlier that month.
+He signed from his hometown club Plymouth Argyle for £150,000 in June 2011, turning pro in May 2013 after sitting on the bench in our Premiership visit to Fulham earlier that month.
 He skippered our Under-21’s for more than a season, moving on permanently to Luton Town in January 2018 after a series of loan spells.

 Didi makes Wembley history

 2000 - Dietmar Hamann scored the last ever goal at the old Wembley as Germany beat England 1-0 in a World Cup qualifier.
 Christian Ziege was winning his first cap as a reds player, with Michael Owen and future red Nick Barmby also playing.
 Kevin Keegan resigned as England boss that evening.

 1893 - James Stott bagged our first ever League hat-trick in our 6-0 Second Division defeat of Middlesbrough Ironopolis, with Duncan McLean scoring his first goal for the club and Hugh McQueen and David Henderson also on target.